abaland/Home_Code/README.md

 This repository contains all codes related to monitoring and controlling my home environment with the help of Raspberry Pis, which includes :
 * Monitor temperature and luminosity;
-* Controls TV through android phone from anywhere in the house using a RabbitMQ server to send messages inside the network and a Raspberry Pis located next to the TV with an infrared emitter to actually send the instructions.
+* Controls TV and aircon (also Infared controlled) through android phone from anywhere in the house using a RabbitMQ server to send messages inside the network and a Raspberry Pis located next to the TV with an infrared emitter to actually send the instructions.

   Future plans :
-  * Extend this to control the lights (also Infrared controlled) : missing android-part
+  * Extend this to control the lights (also Infrared controlled) : code written, not tested yet.
-  * Extend this to control aircon system in the house : aircon remote control signal decryption (phase 1) finished.
+  * Extend android interface with small features and switch between different controlled object.
   * Add iPhone control instead of Android-only : not started.

 * Ensures that hardware failure in the Raspberry will not result in data loss with daily automated backups to a mounted